Skip to Main Content

 Library Session Activities

 These activities are designed to help you learn through doing.
-Please complete them with a partner and be ready to discuss with the class!
+Please complete them and be ready to discuss with the class!

 Activity 1: Find Specific Plays in the Library

-Background: For this class you'll be looking for American plays written from 1930 to the present.
+Background: For this class you'll be looking for American plays written from 1930 to the present (or 1980 to the present, depending on your course section).
 To find plays in our book collection, you can search by keyword, title, or author, in the Library Catalog (use this Library Catalog link or the Catalog Search Box on the Library website or on this guide).
 American literature is shelved in the PS section on the main floor of the library.

 Directions: You and your partner will be assigned a specific book.